Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/app-controls.md

     class instance and the `Get()` method of the `Tizen.Applications.ExtraDataCollection` class.
 The same property
-    and method can be used in the original application to read the reply message, when the application control reply is returned.
+    and method can be used in the original application to read the reply message, when the application control reply is returned:

     ```csharp
     /// Callee application